 Experience helps us understand where to focus our time, where issues will lie, and how to best navigate the uncertainty of our projects.
-I’ve been known to mentor a few up-and-coming project managers and there have been a number of common themes that tend to appear when sharing my experience.
+I’ve been known to mentor a few up-and-coming project managers and there have been a number of common themes that tend to appear when sharing my experience on successful project delivery.

 Below are some of those themes presented as 10 tips to help make your projects more successful.